-Replacing SimMan 3G Left Leg with Trauma Leg
+Replacing SimMan 3G Trauma Left Leg with Trauma Leg

-1 Remove the SimMan 3G default leg.
-Open Torso Skin and stomach foam as shown in Maintenance.
+1 Remove the SimMan 3G Trauma default leg.
+Open Torso Skin and Stomach Foam as shown in Maintenance.

 - 2 Unscrew hip joint connector.
-Remove the leg cables and tubes from the connector. - 3 Carefully remove the left leg with cables and tubes.
+Remove the leg cables/tubes from the connector. - Carefully remove the left leg with cables and tubes.

-- 4 Insert the Amputation or Gunshot Leg with blood tube into the leg socket. - 5 Insert the blood tube into the side slot of the connector.
-Screw the connector in place with one hand.
+- 4 Insert the Amputation or Gunshot Leg with blood tube into the - 5 Insert the blood tube into the side slot of the connector, Screw the connector in place with one hand.

-- 6 Connect the leg tube to the corresponding tube, as labelled inside the torso. - 7 Close the Stomach Foam and zip the Torso Skin back into place.
+- 6 Connect the leg tube to the corresponding tube, as labelled - 7 Close the Stomach Foam and zip the Torso Skin back into place.